 Feeling Good: The New Mood Therapy by David Burns (CD)

 A good counselor can be very, very good and a bad counselor can be very, very bad; counseling can be a powerful resource, and Orthodox spiritual direction or pastoral counseling can be even better.
 I've known a couple of Orthodox mental health professionals, and they hold high regard for e.g. the "three column technique" laid out in Feeling Good.

 This title can be helpful whether or not your own needs would benefit from counseling.

-My own titles Happiness in an Age of Crisis and The Luddite's Guide to Technology, and possibly The Good Parts if you're hungry for more
+My own titles Happiness in an Age of Crisis, maybe The Luddite's Guide to Technology, and possibly The Good Parts if you're hungry for more